brandonpretelt/final-project-3790/README.md

 - [ ] JavaScript Array methods
 - [ ] Click Events
 - [ ] Form Validation and Input
-- [ ] 2 examples of LifeCycle Functions and Writable Stores
+- [ ] 2 examples of LifeCycle Functions
 - [ ] 3 API loaded using a mix of SvelteKit functions

 ## FINISHED